volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

-October, 12th th 2016
+October, 13th th 2016
 	VOLUMIO SPOTIFY CONNECT PLUGIN

 IMPORTANT

-- For armv7+ (Rpi 2, Rpi 3, Sparky an d other devices etc, but not Rpi 1/Rpi Zero) devices only for now
-- Requires a Premuim or Family account
+- Requires a Premium or Family account
 - Requires a Family account to use Family shared device

+IMPORTANT 2

+- Version for armV6 requires to download a large file (180Mo).
+It is long and installation is very long...25min!
+Be patient !

 This plugin is designed to use Spotify connect web with volumio Base on this work : https://github.com/Fornoth/spotify-connect-web